-Material Culvert Shape Edge Type Inlet loss Free flow Submerged inlet k_i equation k М С Y Corrugated Metal Circular Plain end (sq) 0.7 full (2) 0.0018 2.5 0.0300 0.74 Corrugated Metal Pipe arch Plain end (sq) 0.7 full (2) 0.0300 1.0 0.0463 0.75 Corrugated Metal Full arch Plain end (sq) 0.7 full (2) 0.0300 2.0 0.0463 0.75
+Material Culvert Shape Edge Type Inlet loss Free flow Submerged inlet k_i equation k M с Y Corrugated Metal Circular Plain end (sq) 0.7 full (2) 0.0018 2.5 0.0300 0.74 Corrugated Metal Pipe arch Plain end (sq) 0.7 full (2) 0.0300 1.0 0.0463 0.75 Corrugated Metal Full arch Plain end (sq) 0.7 full (2) 0.0300 2.0 0.0463 0.75

-All of the parameter values in the above tables that are included in the ICM help were determined empirically from physical modelling.
-We have used our best efforts (stopping short of CFD modelling) to identify appropriate values to use where values are missing for typical UK configurations.
-If the industry requires more accurate values, we suggest that CFD modelling is an approach which could be undertaken (and compared to previous physical modelling results) to give a more comprehensive set of parameters.
+All of the parameter values in the above tables that are included in the documentation for most modelling program helpfiles were determined empirically from physical modelling.
+A best endeavours approach (stopping short of CFD modelling) has been used to identify appropriate values to use where values are missing for typical UK configurations.

+If more accurate values are required the best approach is likely to be using Computational Fluid Dynamics (CFD) modelling coupled with a comparison to previous physical modelling results to give a more comprehensive set of parameters.

-The inlet loss value, k_i , has been taken either from the ICM helpfiles, the values quoted in previous studies, or the recommendations within the 'Hydraulic Design of Highway Culverts' (2012).
+The inlet loss value, k_i , has been taken either from the values quoted in previous studies, or the recommendations within the 'Hydraulic Design of Highway Culverts' (2012).

+F4.
 Screens

 Another common feature at culvert inlets is the inclusion of trash screens, which also impact the hydraulics at the inlet.
-The 'Culvert Design and Operation Guide' (2010) is useful in that it highlights the headlosses associated with screens and the associated degree of blinding or blockage.
+The 'Culvert, Screen and Outfall Manual' (2019) is useful in that it highlights the headlosses associated with screens and the associated degree of blinding or blockage.
 The approach to identify the geometrical properties of the screen, and the appropriate method of deriving the headlosses (calculating afflux for weir control, calculating headlosses due to expansion and contraction around the bars for culvert inlet control, or calculating afflux for orifice control through the screen), are detailed.
+The EA 'Blockage Management Guide' (2019) also provides useful information.

 In some of the available hydraulic modelling software packages screens (and their associated parameters) are included within the culvert inlet control.
-Within ICM screens are represented independently of the culvert inlet and should be modelled as physically arranged.
-However, culvert inlets in ICM use the properties of the inlet channel within the calculations, and therefore if a screen is located upstream of the culvert inlet then a short section of open channel will be required between the trash screen and the culvert inlet.
+In other programs screens are represented independently of the culvert inlet and should be modelled as physically arranged.
+However, culvert inlets in many programs (where they are modelled separately) use the properties of the inlet channel within the calculations, and therefore if a screen is located upstream of the culvert inlet then a short section of open channel will be required between the trash screen and the culvert inlet.
 This short length of channel should match the shape, etc., of the channel upstream of the trash screen.
-Care needs to be taken when modelling trash screens with differing degrees of blockage to avoid the flows backed up upstream of the screen finding a way by overland flow into the short length of open channel between the screen and the culvert inlet.
+Care needs to be taken when modelling trash screens with differing degrees of blockage to avoid the flows backed up upstream of the screen finding a way around the screen by overland flow into the short length of open channel between the screen and the culvert inlet.